 As a practitioner, she specializes in training people for the global workplace and in preparing employees to live and work abroad and successfully return home.
 She has trained Indo-Chinese refugees, American executives, Nigerian trainees, American students embarking on study abroad, repatriated JET teachers, World Bank staff, Chinese technicians, foreign service officers and managers from developing countries.
 She wrote and produced the training series, American Social Behavior: Sources of Cultural Misunderstanding.

 As an educator, she taught at five US and six international universities.
 In 1982, she joined the College of Staten Island, and Graduate Center, City University of New York.
 She has been promoted from Assistant to Associate and is currently a full Professor of Psychology and a member of the CUNY doctoral faculty.
 As an administrator, Dr. Sussman was Director of the Center for International Service, Associate Dean of Faculty, Special Assistant to the President, Dean of Advancement and Executive Director of the CSI Foundation.
-She is currently Interim Dean of Humanities and Social Sciences, a division that encompasses 10 academic departments including Business and Education, and 8 interdisciplinary programs.
+She is currently Dean of Humanities and Social Sciences, a division that encompasses 9 academic departments, and 10 interdisciplinary programs.